 Read also: 4D3N Action-Packed Phuket Itinerary

-Explore three of Phuket’s most famous dive sites — King Cruiser, Shark Point and Koh Dok Mai in this 7 to 8-hour tour.
-Each dive site offers unique sights and promises an unrivalled experience which will make you fall in love with the sport.
+Explore three of Phuket’s most famous dive sites — King Cruiser, Shark Point and Koh Dok Mai in this seven to eight-hour tour.
+Each dive site offers unique sights and promises an unrivalled experience that will make you fall in love with the sport.

 Discover a shipwreck 32 metres below, spot corals and leopard sharks, and finally, dive into the world of rock oysters and giant clams.